rnd-team-dev/plotoptix/README.rst

    plot.set_data("my plot", xyz, r=r)
    plot.show()

-... but PlotOptiX is much faster on large data and, with all the raytraced shades and DoF, more readable and eye catching.
+... but PlotOptiX is much faster on large data, and, with all the raytraced shades and DoF, more readable and eye catching.

 Check `examples on GitHub <https://github.com/rnd-team-dev/plotoptix/tree/master/examples>`__ for practical code samples and `documentation pages <https://plotoptix.rnd.team>`__ for a complete API reference.

-PlotOptiX is based on `NVIDIA OptiX 7.1 <https://developer.nvidia.com/optix>`_ framework.
-It is a set of CUDA shaders by `R&D Team <https://rnd.team>`_ wrapped in C#/C++ libraries with a Python API.
-PlotOptiX makes use of RTX-capable GPU's.
+PlotOptiX is a set of CUDA shaders by `R&D Team <https://rnd.team>`_ wrapped in C#/C++ libraries with a Python API.
+PlotOptiX is based on `NVIDIA OptiX 7.1 <https://developer.nvidia.com/optix>`_ framework and makes use of RTX-capable GPU's.

 You can quickly display data in a simple plot: